WittsMei/Universal-Regression-Pipeline/README.md

   - Workflow: Train $\rightarrow$ Evaluate $\rightarrow$ Pick Winner $\rightarrow$ Retrain.
 This is the "Golden Path" for almost all supervised learning.
 <img width="2048" height="2048" alt="image" src="https://github.com/user-attachments/assets/91cc7840-660a-4c62-9a17-0fa3d4f0a9ed" />

+### Add a drop_cols argument so you can specify what to drop (or drop nothing) depending on the dataset.

 ```python